DrakirL/DrakirL.github.io/p10/rules/combat.md

 <br><br>
 **Brace Action** <br>
 Until the start of your next turn, add a +1 bonus to your Defence and any Save you make. <br> *Note: This CAN stack with itself.
-Super Brace Tank!*
+Brace-tanking is a valid strategy!*
 <br><br>
 **Care Action** <br>
 Make a Medicine Check to try and stabilize a creature on Death's Door (Difficulty = 10 + Exhaustion). <br>